Garrakx/Custom-Regions/README.md

 * *How does it work?*

-Instead of merging the new region folder into the game files, you place them in a separate folder so you can load multiple regions at the same time.
+Instead of merging the new region folder into the game files, you place them in a separate folder.
 This will keep your Rain World installation clean, and adds the posibility of playing with multiple regions at the same time.

 * *How does it handle conflicts*
 ![Mergin visualized](https://cdn.discordapp.com/attachments/473881110695378964/670463211060985866/unknown.png)